takumaw/skype-log-converter-classic/README.md

 You can see what will be ignored by

-    ./skypelogconv --no-write -vv PATH_TO_MAIN_DB
+    skypelogconvclassic --no-write -vv PATH_TO_MAIN_DB

 Or simply

-    ./skypelogconv --debug PATH_TO_MAIN_DB
+    skypelogconvclassic --debug PATH_TO_MAIN_DB

 License
 -------

-This software is released under GPL v2 as provided in `GPL-3.0.txt`.
+This software is released under GPL v3 as provided in `GPL-3.0.txt`.